gencat/decidim-module-idcat_mobil/README.md

 User registration, login and verification through IdCat mòbil, an authentication method that uses OAuth 2.0 protocol.
 _IdCat mòbil_ is an identity validator from VÀLid (Validador d'Identitats del Consorci AOC).

-## Usage

-To use it you have to first configure the omniauth-idcat_mobil and then this gem as a verification handler.

-### omniauth-idcat_mobil configuration
- `IdCat mòbil` will be available as a configurable OAuth2 strategy.
-IdcatMobil will be available as a configurable OAuth strategy.
-To configure the strategy go to [Decidim's related documentation]().
-Refer to `omniauth-idcat_mobil` gem for further documentation.

-### Decidim Verifier configuration
-This verifier is already configured through `decidim_verifications.rb` initializer in this engine.

 ## Installation

 Add this line to your application's Gemfile: